etesync/etesync-dav/README.md

 6. Click Next/Finish until done.

 ### macOS (Contacts.app and Calendar.app)
-While EteSync-DAV works great on macOS, due to bugs in macOS Mojave, the instructions require a few extra steps for syncigng with Contacts.app and Calendar.app.
+While EteSync-DAV works great on macOS, due to bugs in macOS Mojave, the instructions require a few extra steps for syncing with Contacts.app and Calendar.app.
 Other clients, such as Thunderbird, do no require these extra steps.

 Please take a look at the [macOS instructions](macos-instructions.md) for more information.